tclements/Spotify-Project/README.md

 Interaction terms were included based on observation of predictor interaction.
 Loudness influenced the spread of other song characteristics and danceability was influenced by the speechiness and tempo of the song (see ipython notebook for more details).

 ## KNN
 We started with KNN, as it is one of the simplest regression models.
 As a baseline, a KNN model was fit to all predictors in our data set to predict the log of followers for each playlist.
 This model performed poorly, with an R<sup>2</sup> of 0.05 on the testing set.
-We then fit a KNN model on the quantitative features for each playlist.
+We then fit a KNN model on the quantitative features only for each playlist in order to prevent the predictions from being too dependent on the indicator variables.
 This increased the R<sup>2</sup> to 0.23.
 We finally included the interaction terms of loudness and danceablilty for the final KNN regression, as we identified these as important predictors in our EDA.
 This increased the R<sup>2</sup> once again to 0.33.

 ![KNN Regression](/FIGURES/KNN_REGRESSION.png)